Carrington Hospital: Construction of the new asylum

+Later history

+In 1877 Frederick William Adolphus Skae reviewed the asylum as part of a national report on the state of lunatic asylums.
+The report was largely critical of the Whau Lunatic Asylum, noting that the facility was over-capacity, being designed for 50 inmates but housing 165; that only 3–4 acres of 26 was properly cultivated; that most inmates were unemployed; that recreation was limited due to the overcrowding; and that restraint was overused.

 After the building was gutted by an 1877 fire, Philip Herapath supervised the reconstruction.
 From 1869 to 1879, Thomas Aickin served as medical superintendent.
 In 1879, a new wing to the asylum was under construction and stone for it was mined from nearby Oakley Creek.
 An estimated two-thousand tons of stone was made available in this exercise through detonation of 16 barrels of gunpowder under a 20-foot deep bed of lava, which created a miniature "earthquake" felt in the surrounding area.
 The Crown purchased three allotments at a price of £4,200 to establish a farm for the asylum.
 It was to provide both food and work for the patients.
 A piggery was built in the 1880s and a milking shed, hay store, and farm manager's home were constructed c.1882.
 In 1889 a news article reported the asylum had an orchard, dairy, and piggery with 50–60 Berkshire crosses.
 The dairy shed had a Brutalist extension built on to it during Unitec ownership.
 This extension won an architectural award.
 It was later demolished in 2024 for the Carrington housing development.